We ship to the EU, Northern Ireland and Norway

 It is also commonly called the Horned Violet due to the plant's distinctive spurred flowers.

-Viola cornuta 'Arkwright Ruby' is named in honour of Sir Richard Arkwright, an English inventor and a leading entrepreneur during the early Industrial Revolution.
+Part of the surge in ornamental violas bred for colour and longevity in the late 20th century, Viola cornuta 'Arkwright Ruby' is named in honour of Sir Richard Arkwright, an English inventor and a leading entrepreneur during the early Industrial Revolution.
 He was best known for developing the spinning frame, which revolutionised the textile industry.
 The naming of this viola variety pays tribute to his contributions to industrial advancement.

 Sir Richard Arkwright: